IPv6, HTTPS, DNSSEC, and Certificates

 *.app.cloud.gov would not support DNSSEC.

-If you need DNSSEC for your custom domain, you are responsible for configuring DNSSEC in your DNS system. cloud.gov can’t configure DNSSEC for you because cloud.gov does not have access to your DNS system.
+If you do need DNSSEC for your custom domain, you are responsible for configuring DNSSEC in your DNS system. cloud.gov can’t configure DNSSEC for you because cloud.gov does not have access to your DNS system.

 Additional details are available the cloud.gov System Security Plan, including controls SC-20, SC-21, SC-22, and SC-23.